MajedAlghoul/inventory-management-system/README.md

 1. <strong>Item: Describes the relations and attributes a product in the system has.</Strong><br>

     Attributes:<br>

     - Item ID: PK, Identifies Items Uniquly

     - Item Name: Describes Items

     - Item Price: Gives Value TO Items

     - Item Avalibility: Evaluates If The Item Can Be Ordered

-2. Inventory: Describes the inventory management of the products in the system, including its quantity.<br>
+<Strong>2.
+Inventory: Describes the inventory management of the products in the system, including its quantity.</Strong><br>

     Attributes:<br>